 According to the RARECARE project, rare solid cancers of the adult make up 15% of all new cancer cases, being the following:

 There is a growing demand for medical education of young oncologists willing to devote their professional life to some or all rare adult solid cancers.
 So, ESO will collaborate with the University of Milan, and launch a programme of postgraduate courses in this field.
 Each course will focus on one of the ten families of rare cancers listed above, in a multidisciplinary context.

 In partnership with ESMO, every year ESO will organize an annual Advanced Course, Clinical Update on Rare Adult Solid Cancers, as a regular appointment for clinical oncologists and to keep them updated on novelties about rare adult solid cancers.

 ESO is aware that medical education should tackle rarity appropriately.
 Standard medical education is unlikely to succeed when trainees do not regularly encounter the disease in their everyday practice.
 This is the reason why educational efforts on rare cancers should be preferably shaped with a view to the healthcare facilities in the community, especially looking at existing networks.
 In fact, networking is the keyword to improve quality of care of rare cancers.
 In the end, educational efforts should try to be instrumental to existing healthcare networks covering rare cancers.
-Thus, ESO joined the upcoming Joint Action on Rare Cancers of the European Union, a project coordinated by the Istituto Nazionale Tumori, Milan, Italy, with which ESO has developed all these initiatives.
-This Joint Action looks forward to the creation of the new European Reference Networks (ERNs) on rare cancers, following the Cross-border Healthcare Directive of the EU.
+Thus, ESO is involved in the Joint Action on Rare Cancers of the European Union, a project coordinated by the Istituto Nazionale Tumori, Milan, and EURACAN, the European Reference Network on rare adult solid cancers.

-ESO is actively involved in the European rare cancer community with a seat in the Steering committee of Rare Cancers Europe (RCE), the multi-stakeholder effort launched by ESMO in partnership with clinical and research communities, patient groups, industries, as a “think-tank” to tackle the several issues posed by rare cancers.
+In addition, ESO joined the European rare cancer community with a seat in the Steering committee of Rare Cancers Europe (RCE), the multi-stakeholder effort launched by ESMO in partnership with clinical and research communities, patient groups, industries, as a “think-tank” to tackle the several issues posed by rare cancers.

 For further information regarding these programme please contact: